 Visit a Park with Lake and City Views

-Maggie Daley Park is arguably the best park in downtown Chicago.
+Maggie Daley Park is arguably the best park in Chicago.
 Kids can climb, swing and crawl on a massive playground, with panoramic views of the city in the background.

 Good luck planning your Chicago Spring Break!
 If you’re looking to book a hotel, we have some ideas for you in our story Staycation Spotlight: Chicago Hotels with Amazing Kid Amenities.